Randomized truncation of quantum states: Introduction

 \subsection{Overview of results}

-\paragraph{Efficient algorithms.} This paper systematically studies the question of the optimal approximation of pure states by mixtures of $k$-sparse states.
+\paragraph{Efficient algorithms.} We study the task of optimally approximating a pure state by a mixture of $k$-sparse states.
 This is both a computational and a mathematical problem.
+It is important that our target states be pure since the more general question of approximating mixed states with mixtures of $k$-sparse states --- or even determining whether a given mixed state can be decomposed into $k$-sparse states --- is $\NP$-hard.
+These, and other hardness results, are discussed in \cref{sec:hardness}.

-Our main result is a collection of efficient algorithms that can find these randomized approximations. \begin{thm}[Informal] Given a pure state $v\in\bbC^d$ and a sparsity bound $k\leq d$, it is possible in time $\poly(d)$ to find a description of the optimal randomized approximation to $v$ in terms of either trace distance $T$ or robustness $R$.
+Our main result is a collection of efficient algorithms that can find these randomized approximations when the state is pure. \begin{thm}[Informal] Given a pure state $v\in\bbC^d$ and a sparsity bound $k\leq d$, it is possible in time $\poly(d)$ to find a description of the optimal randomized approximation to $v$ in terms of either trace distance $T$ or robustness $R$.
 This description includes: \begin{enumerate} \item the optimal value of $T$ or $R$; \item the corresponding density matrix; and \item a procedure to sample $k$-sparse pure states from this distribution in time $O(d)$. \end{enumerate} \end{thm}

 These algorithms are given in \cref{sec:trace-dist,sec:robustness}, building on sampling algorithms described in \cref{sec:max_entropy}.
 Specifically, the trace distance version of this statement follows from Theorems~\ref{thm:td_optimal_value_computation}, \ref{thm:opt_td_state}, and \ref{thm:opt_td_sampling}.
-For the robustness, the optimal value computation appears in prior work~\cite{kcoh18}, and we add to this by giving an efficient method to describe and sample from the optimal solution in Theorems~\ref{thm:robust_tau} and \ref{thm:robust_ensemble}.
+For the robustness, the optimal value computation appears in prior work~\cite{Regula18,kcoh18}, and we add to this by giving an efficient method to describe and sample from the optimal solution in Theorems~\ref{thm:robust_tau} and \ref{thm:robust_ensemble}.
 In these sections we also describe the form of our approximating ensembles.
 We find that for both trace distance and robustness, the approximating sparse states involve keeping some of the top entries of $v$ and sampling from some or all of the remaining entries.
 This form of sampling can be thought of as importance sampling for subsets of indices, which we discuss in more detail in \cref{sec:max_entropy}.

 In \cref{sec:trace-dist}, we show that the results in \cref{thm:informal-approx} also apply in the setting where the limited resource is entanglement, and where one aims to approximate a pure bipartite state by states with lower Schmidt rank.
 We also bound the variance of observable expectation estimates obtained as a result of these randomized truncations in \Cref{sec:variance}.